Unknown Hands - User Guide

 - Manuscripts (MS) — Physical codices (books) at least partially written by or associated with women.

-- Historical People (HP) — Scribes, patrons, owners
+- Historical People (HP) — Scribes, authors, patrons, owners.

 Navigating the Site